Are Neuromorphic Architectures Inherently Privacy-preserving? An Exploratory Study

-Investigating the resilience of SNNs against MIAs, our experimental results consistently demonstrated that SNNs exhibit higher resilience to MIAs across the datasets including MNIST, F-MNIST, Iris, Breast Cancer, CIFAR-10, CIFAR-100, and ImageNet.
-This is evidenced by the lower Area Under the Curve (AUC) values for the Receiver Operating Characteristic (ROC) curves in SNNs compared to their ANN counterparts.
-Furthermore, our exploration domain encompassed various learning algorithms (surrogate gradient-based and evolutionary learning), programming frameworks (snnTorch, TENNLab, and LAVA), and a wide range of parameters within them, providing a comprehensive analysis of the factors influencing the inherent privacy-preserving properties of SNNs.
-This in-depth exploration revealed that evolutionary learning algorithms have shown to boost this resilience more effectively compared to the gradient-based methods.
+Investigating the resilience of SNNs against MIAs, our experimental results consistently demonstrate that SNNs exhibit higher resilience to MIAs across the datasets including MNIST, F-MNIST, Iris, Breast Cancer, CIFAR-10, and CIFAR-100.
+This is evidenced by the lower Area Under the Curve(AUC) values for the Receiver Operating Characteristic(ROC) curves in SNNs compared to their ANN counterparts.
+Furthermore, our exploration domain encompasses various learning algorithms (surrogate gradient-based and evolutionary learning), programming frameworks (snnTorch, TENNLab, and LAVA), and a wide range of parameters within them, providing a comprehensive analysis of the factors influencing the inherent privacy preserving properties of SNNs.
+This in-depth exploration indicated that evolutionary learning algorithms shown to boost this resilience more effectively compared to the gradient based methods.

 In order to enhance data privacy and explore the compromises between privacy and utility, we study the implementation of the DPSGD algorithm as a privacy defense mechanism~\cite{xu2021dp}.
 This introduces controlled noise into the training process, making it harder for attackers to infer the presence of specific data points.
 However, improved privacy often comes at the cost of reduced model performance, known as the privacy-utility trade-off ~\cite{song2013stochastic}.
 Through the experiments, we observe that SNNs exhibit a notably lower performance drop compared to ANNs for the same level of privacy guarantee.